 When you begin your product-market fit research, you must decide on the goals of your product.
 You’ll need to find the ultimate form of fulfillment for your product.
 Will it be one product or a product suite?
 Do you want to get customers to upgrade to a more expensive package?
 Or do you want to create a product line capable of scaling your company?

-When you have your product strategy in mind, think about some of your customers' hurdles in making the switch to your product.
-Make sure you address these challenges in your product design.
+When you have your product strategy in mind, think about some of your customers' hurdles in making the switch to your product and also if you should build vs buy custom solutions.
+Make sure you address these challenges in your product design (and if you're looking for product designers you can find them using Jooble).
 You may also want to identify why these obstacles exist.
 Addressing them helps ensure customers feel confident about your product.
 Using datasets, free images, or infographics can be an excellent way to support your point visually or opt to produce a written but stimulating proposal, or both.
 Use whatever works to activate customer interest in your product.

 The link between product strategies and product-market fit